s309551129/NYCU_VRDL_HW3/README.md

 ```
 python3 train_pre.py
 ```
-You can run this command to get the testing image's ids json file:
+You can run this command to get the testing image's ids json file in COCO format:
 ```
 python3 test_pre.py
 ```